 The multiplication of human activities in cities, and the need to manage these activities, may explain the rise of complex social hierarchies and, henceforth, social division and disparity.
 Furthermore, increasingly specialized methods of production and increasingly diverse patterns of consumption in cities may explain increased exploitation of natural resources and the derived degradation and devastation of natural environments.

 Historically, social disintegration and environmental deterioration have been key reasons for the decline and decay of many urban civilizations.

-This paradox, in which the growth of urban societies may eventually cause the same societies to shrink, or even collapse, possibly goes unnoticed – or is quietly accepted – because the widening gap between individuals and groups of individuals, and between humans and nature, makes us care less for each other – and for the other.
+This paradox, in which the growth of urban societies may eventually cause the same societies to fall apart and collapse, possibly goes unnoticed – or is quietly accepted – because the widening gap between individuals and groups of individuals, and between humans and nature, makes us care less for each other – and for the other.

 10. The causes of social disintegration may include discrimination, segregation and extreme inequality while the causes of environmental deterioration may include resource depletion, destruction of ecosystems and climate change.
 For in depth explanations of civilizational decline and decay, see: Diamond (2005) and Ophuls (2012).